How to Become a Computer Programmer

 Computer engineering degree

-The field of computer engineering combines electronic engineering with computer sciences to build computer systems and other technological devices.
-Although computer or software engineers may work hand-in-hand or even overlap with the job of a computer programmer, their roles are not interchangeable.
+The field of computer engineering combines electronic engineering with computer science to build computer systems and other technological devices.
+Although computer or software engineers may work hand in hand or even overlap with the job of a computer programmer, their roles are not interchangeable.

 Engineers are essentially responsible for creating the software framework.
-That information is passed on to programmers who translate the engineer’s directions into instructions (codes) that allow computers to run correctly.
+That information is passed on to programmers who translate the engineer’s directions into instructions (code) that allow computers to run correctly.

 Salary expectations for computer programmers

-Although educational requirements for computer programming positions vary, it’s no secret that the more advanced your degree and skill set is, the more likely you are to obtain positions with larger salaries.
+Although educational requirements for computer programming positions vary, it’s no secret that the more advanced your degree and skill set are, the more likely you are to obtain positions with larger salaries.

 Article sources